 At Choozle, if a client believes a CTR is suspicious, we will investigate.
 Also, we have a three-tier prevention system that we have placed across every campaign and every Choozle customer to avoid ad fraud.

-- DSP Exchange Level Blacklist – this is blacklist already formed that blocks any known fraudulent sites, pornography sites, and known bad actors.
+- DSP Exchange Level Block list – this is a block list already formed that prevents any known fraudulent sites, pornography sites, and known bad actors.

 - Less Relevant – these are sites we deem as fraud, but the DSPs don’t because levels aren’t high enough at the ad exchanged level to be deemed that